Unfurling Khovanov-Lauda-Rouquier algebras: Proofs

-Furthermore, we can explicitly describe the space $\HOM_{\EuScript{T}} \big((\bla,\Bj,\kappa),(\bla,\Bj',\kappa')\big)$; it has a basis over $\mathbb{\bar K}$ given diagrams with matching $D$ and with $d_a<|\la_a^{i_a}|$.
-Thus, for any finite number of ways of choosing $d_a$ and $M$, we can choose $\la_a$'s so the corresponding diagrams lie in this basis.
+Furthermore, we can explicitly describe the space $\Hom_{\EuScript{T}} \big((\bla,\Bj,\kappa),(\bla,\Bj',\kappa')\big)$; it has a basis over $\mathbb{\bar K}$ given diagrams with matching $D$ and with $d_a<|\la_a^{i_a}|$.
+This follows from \cref{eq:cyc-quotient}: using the fact that functors labeled by different components commute, and adjunction as appropriate, we can reduce to the case where $D$ is a set of vertical strands with no crossings, where this is just the obvious basis of a tensor product of truncated polynomial rings.
+Thus, for any finite number of ways of choosing $d_a$ and $M$, we can choose $\la_a$'s so that the corresponding diagrams lie in this basis.
 Since these diagrams remain linearly independent after acting in $\hldbK$, they must be linearly independent, so we must have that the coefficient of this diagram in $\mathbb{\bar K}$ is 0.
-This in turn supplies a polynomial relation between the values of the clockwise bubbles.
+This, in turn, supplies a polynomial relation between the values of the clockwise bubbles.
 We can rule out this possibility by choosing $\bla$ so that the bubbles which appear in the relation are algebraically independent.
 Thus, we see that the relation we chose is trivial.
-This establishes the linear independence of our prospective basis and establishes the result. \end{proof} Since $\tU$ has a natural functor to $\cT$ just not using any red or blue strands, this shows: \begin{theorem} The 2-category $\tU$ is non-degenerate for any field $\K$ and choice of $Q_{*,*}$.
-In particular, the Grothendieck group $K_q(\tU)$ is isomorphic to $\mathbf{\dot{U}}$. \end{theorem} \begin{proof} The spanning set $B_{\Bi,\Bj,\la}$ of Khovanov and Lauda is still linearly independent after applying the functor to $\cT$, and thus must be linearly independent.
-This shows the non-degeneracy, and the isomorphism of Grothendieck groups follows from \cite[1.2]{KLIII}. \end{proof} \begin{remark} If our goal was only to prove Theorem \ref{nondegenerate}, we could have avoided some of the difficulties of the proof above: as observed above, we can define a categorical action of $\tU$ on $\hl^{\la_1}\otimes \hl^{-\la_2}$ which categorifies the tensor product of a highest and lowest weight simple, using Theorem \ref{thm:deform-action}.
-Note, however, that this requires $y$ to not be nilpotent, but to have at least two elements in its spectrum.
-This shows that the map $\dot{\bf U}\to K(\tU)$ must be injective, since no element of $\dot{\bf U}$ kills all highest tensor lowest modules; we can also see that we get the correct inner product, since the Euler form on $\hl^{\la_1}\otimes \hl^{-\la_2}$ matches the tensor product of Shapovalov forms. \end{remark}
+This establishes the linear independence of our prospective basis and establishes the result. \end{proof}